neonanotux/hiolauncher/README.md

 F10 = delete cookies

-K = Restart application in fullscreen borderless
+F11 = Restart application in fullscreen borderless

-L = Restart application in fullscreen borderless with taskbar
+F12 = Restart application in fullscreen borderless with taskbar

 Other info: